 - First, introduce the concept of trading one item for another.
 Give the command “Drop It” and place the irresistible treat right in front of your dog’s nose.
-When your dog drops the toy to take the treat, give him the treat and plenty of praise.
+When your dog drops the toy to take the treat, give her the treat and plenty of praise.
 If your dog is not interested in the treat, consider better treats, or a hungrier student.

-- Next, give your dog the toy again and then the treat, and repeat the steps until he is consistently dropping the toy on command.
+- Next, give your dog the toy again and then the treat, and repeat the steps until she is consistently dropping the toy on command.
 Continue these steps during different training sessions, for instance, 3-4 hours apart and on consecutive days.

 - Lastly, practice the command in other settings, and have others give him the command to make sure it’s solid.

-Once your dog is consistently and quickly dropping an item on command, you’re in good shape and can phase out treats, but do continue to lavish your pup with praise for a job well done, he will be listening for it.
+Once your dog is consistently and quickly dropping an item on command, you’re in good shape and can phase out treats, but do continue to lavish your pup with praise for a job well done, she will be listening for it.
 Good luck!

 See more training tips in the Perfect Petiquette Tip Archives.